Yarnemeuris/mini-launchpad/JOURNAL.md

 I connected the last pins, which were the hardest to connect.
 They were almost all on the rp2040 chip.
 I also switched the usb C connector, because I didn't like it's footprint.
 Probiably don't have to do much more on the pcb, just change a few components if jlc doesn't have these.

 **Total time spent: 1h**

+# September 16th: Added lcsc part numbers.

+ I started adding lcsc part numbers to every component.
+Just to make sure jlcpcb uses the same part.
+But because this is all inside the fields, I can't really show a picture.

+ **Total time spent: 0.5h**